Storyboarding: The Art of Foresight

 What is a storyboard?

 A storyboard is a shot by shot graphic representation based on your video’s script.
-It looks a little like a graphic novel or comic book, one that takes your video’s dialogue and visual sequences and translates them into shot-by-shot drawings.
+It looks a little like a comic book, one that takes your video’s dialogue and visual sequences and translates them into shot-by-shot drawings.
 It’s the second big step in taking a video concept to screen, coming just after the important scripting stage.

 How does it work?

-Storyboarding should be a collaborative process between the client and production company.
+Storyboarding should be a collaborative process between the client and the production company.
 Typically there will be at least one stage of feedback where the client studies and approves the storyboard or requests changes.
 The goal is to illustrate the vision for the client before getting to the expensive shooting stage.

 Every phrase in the video’s script will be represented on the page in a frame, and sometimes with several frames if the line of the script requires multiple camera moves.

 A line on paper like “ ZOOM IN from Exterior building through window past boss to stop on a branded coffee mug in the employee’s hand” might require several drawings to illustrate.
 Here is what that storyboard might look like:

 The production team may hire a storyboard artist.
 Particularly where a highly polished version is needed or when an animation is needed.
 Some directors can sketch a simple storyboard themselves by hand or by using still photos.
 Whether amateur or professionally drawn, a storyboard will contain ensure the client and crew can easily picture the video before filming begins.